This page will help you understand Colorado alcohol laws and avoid expensive fines or even jail. Not to mention time and legal costs.

 Colorado alcohol laws cover its residents.
 They also cover its visitors.
-Visitors should know that laws vary from state to state.
-And even within states.
+Visitors should also know that laws vary from state to state.
+Also within states.

 I. Minimum Age Laws